Download the print version

 • not be the data holder of CDR data about the person’s provision of the product or service before that day, but

-• will be the data holder of CDR data about the person’s provision of the product or service on or after the earliest holding day (provided all the other criteria in s 56AJ of the Competition and Consumer Act, as discussed at paragraphs B.101 are met by the entity): see Note 2 to s 56AJ of the Competition and Consumer Act.
+• will be the data holder of CDR data about the person’s provision of the product or service on or after the earliest holding day (provided all the other criteria in s 56AJ of the Competition and Consumer Act, as discussed in Chapter B (Key concepts)of the CDR Privacy Safeguard Guidelines are met by the entity): see Note 2 under the Competition and Consumer Act, section 56AJ.

-[9] Being one of the conditions set out in ss 56AJ(2) to 56AJ(4 ) of the Competition and Consumer Act.
+[10] Being one of the conditions set out in the Competition and Consumer Act, subsections 56AJ(2) to 56AJ(4).

-[10] The conditions for the banking sector are contained in clause 7.2 of Schedule 3 to the CDR Rules.
+[11] The conditions for the banking sector are contained in the CDR Rules, clause 7.2 of Schedule 3.
+The conditions for the energy sector are contained in the CDR Rules, clause 9.2 of Schedule 4.

-[11] For guidance regarding examples of data standards that are relevant to particular obligations, see the ACCC’s Compliance guidance for data holders in the banking sector.
+[13] For guidance regarding examples of data standards that are relevant to particular obligations, see the ACCC’s compliance guidance for data holders.

 [14] For information regarding an ‘APP entity’, see Chapter B (Key concepts) of the APP Guidelines.